skpzk/Sharm/README.md

 # Sharm
 Sharm is an attempt to copy the behaviour of the Moog Shubharmonicon synthesizer.
 Note : This branch is without cython extensions, so it should run slower than the main branch but you don't have to compile anything.
-If you experience many underruns, try changing the buffer size in the line 14 of audioLib/Audio.py.
+If you experience many underruns, try changing the buffer size in line 14 of audioLib/Audio.py.

 ### Set up: